langroid/langroid/docs/FAQ.md

 ## Can I use Langroid in a FastAPI server?

-Yes, see this example repo: https://github.com/langroid/fastapi-server
+Yes, see the [langroid/fastapi-server](https://github.com/langroid/fastapi-server) repo.